Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-expanding-slider.md

 > Note: Check out this article for [custom config in Tailwind](https://daily-dev-tips.com/posts/using-google-fonts-in-a-tailwind-project/)

-With the config in place we can convert our HTML to look like this:
+With the config in place, we can convert our HTML to look like this:

 ```html
 <div class="flex items-center justify-center w-full h-full">